Are you eligible for an Education Maintenance Allowance

 Who is entitled to an EMA?

-Any young person aged between 16 and 19 who is 16 or older before 30 September 2018 and planning to continue in post-compulsory education may be eligible for an EMA from the beginning of the school year.
+Any young person aged between 16 and 19 who is 16 or older before 30 September 2022 and planning to continue in post-compulsory education or home education may be eligible for an EMA from the beginning of the school year.